Alienware 17 In Laptop

 Interfaces, functionality, and power supply

-• Even though it’s smaller, Alienware 17 In Laptop has the same number of ports and connections as the Alienware 18.
-Even though the machine has HDMI and Mini DisplayPort outputs, I doubt you’ll ever need to use them.
+• Even though it’s smaller, the Alienware 17 In Laptop has the same number of ports and connections as the Alienware 18.
+Although the machine has HDMI and Mini DisplayPort outputs, I doubt you’ll ever need to use them.
 You also have access to a number of audio results that can be played in 5.1.
-Your computer’s three USB ports will quickly be taken up by a gaming keyboard, mouse, and maybe even an Xbox 360 gamepad.
+A gaming keyboard will quickly take up your computer’s three USB ports, mouse, and maybe even an Xbox 360 gamepad.

-• Dell’s Alienware 17 In Laptop comes in four base configurations, each of which can be upgraded and customised in a number of ways.
+• Dell’s Alienware 17-inch Laptop comes in four base configurations, each of which can be upgraded and customized in various ways.
 The base model costs $1,499 and has a single GeForce 765M GPU, a 750GB platter hard drive, and 8GB of RAM.
-It is good enough, but not very exciting.
+It is good enough but not very exciting.
 Keep in mind that even the basic model has a screen with a low resolution (1,600 x 900).

 • For only $2,699, we give you a much better Intel Core i7-4800MQ CPU, a single GeForce 780M GPU, 16 GB of RAM, a Blu-ray player, a 256 GB solid-state drive (SSD), and a 750 GB hard disc drive (HDD).
 If I could only make a few changes, the 1080p screen and the Nvidia GeForce 780M graphics card would be at the top of my list.